kubernetes/enhancements/keps/sig-apps/2804-consolidate-workload-controllers-status/README.md

 See the [Kubernetes API Conventions](https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#typical-status-properties) for more information on status conditions

 Because of the number of changes that are involved as part of this effort, we are thinking of a phased approach where we introduce these conditions to DaemonSet controller first and then make similar changes to ReplicaSet and StatefulSet controller.
-We would graduate ExtraWorkloadConditions to beta once all the features and `progressDeadlineSeconds` KEP are implemented.
+We would graduate ExtendedWorkloadConditions to beta once all the features and `progressDeadlineSeconds` KEP are implemented.
 This also needs some code refactoring of existing conditions for Deployment controller.

 #### Available